A Unified Scheme of Central Symmetric Shape-Invariant Potentials: Introduction

 \section{Introduction}

-The ultimate goal of many physicists is achievement to often called "theory of everything" \cite{Weinberg2011,Hawking2006}.
-The basic idea of this theory is that all parts of a system behave consistently and each one reflects a special projection of a general reality.
-In the nineteenth century, James Clerk Maxwell was the first to demonstrate the electric and magnetic fields are actually two different manifestations of a single underlying electromagnetic field \cite{Nahin1992}.
-One of the most important achievements of the twentieth century, known as the "Standard Model", is based on unifying (so far) three of the four fundamental forces in the Universe \cite{Goldberg2017}.
-Supersymmetry is a theoretical extension of the Standard Model can resolve some important problems by unifying the description of forces with that of matter \cite{Cooper1995}.
-Furthermore, supersymmetric quantum mechanics (SUSY-QM) is based on factorization method and ladder operators explains how two superpartner potentials derive from a single superpotential \cite{Gangopadhyaya2017}.
+Unified schemes in physics represent a fundamental pursuit to distill the complexity of natural phenomena into cohesive frameworks, fostering a deeper understanding of the underlying principles governing the universe.
+These schemes aim to unify disparate theories and forces, transcending apparent divisions.
+A striking example is the Standard Model of particle physics, which successfully unifies electromagnetic, weak, and strong nuclear forces, providing a comprehensive description of the fundamental particles and their interactions \cite{Goldberg2017}.
+Supersymmetry is a theoretical extension of the Standard Model can resolve some important problems by unifying the description of forces with that of matter \cite{Ramond1971,Neveu1971,Gel1971,Volkov1973,Wess1974}.
+In the context of quantum mechanics (QM), supersymmetric quantum mechanics (SUSY-QM) may be considered as modernized version of Darboux transformation explains how two supersymmetric partner potentials (superpartners) unify to a single superpotential \cite{WITTEN1981513,Cooper1995,Gangopadhyaya2017,Axel2021}.

-Trying to obtain the exact solutions has been taken into consideration since origin of quantum mechanics and helps to better understanding as well as new achievements about quantum mechanical systems.
-Exactly solvable potentials referred to the potentials that all the eigenvalues, finite or infinite in number, and the corresponding eigenfunctions can be obtained explicitly \cite{Bougie2015}.
-For instance, the exploring has been categorized analytically solvable problems in quantum mechanics into exactly, conditional exactly and quasi-exactly solvable groups \cite{BALLESTEROS20111431,SINHA200478,FRING2019158}.
-These problems have been investigated by different methods such as the transformation of a Schr\"{o}dinger equation into a hypergeometric-type differential equations by the Nikiforov-Uvarov, asymptotic iteration method and SUSY-QM \cite{Karayer2021,Barakat2006,Gangopadhyaya2017}.
+Trying to obtain the exact solutions has been an issue of great interest since origin of QM and helps to better understanding, classifying, generalizing and using quantum mechanical systems as well as to test some approximation methods.
+Exactly solvable potentials (ESPs) referred to the potentials that all the eigenvalues, finite or infinite in number, and the corresponding eigenfunctions can be obtained explicitly \cite{ginocchio1984class,spiridonov1992exactly,dutt1988supersymmetry}.
+The exploring has been categorized analytically solvable problems in QM into exactly \cite{levai1992some}, conditionally exact \cite{Dutta2010,nigmatullin2022unification}, quasi-exact \cite{Finkel1996,tkachuk1998quasi,gangopadhyaya1995methods} and next-to-exact \cite{Znojil1997,znojil1994classification} or semi-exactly \cite{Dong2016,kar2016,karwowski2014biconfluent} solvable groups.

-The algebraically solvable problems in SUSY-QM are known as shape invariance and corresponding potentials called shape invariant potentials \cite{Gangopadhyaya2017}.
-Shape invariant potentials have the same dependence on main variables and differ from each other in the value of parameters.
-Here, we demonstrate that central shape invariant potentials are unified to a superpotential in three dimensions that can they generalized to any arbitrary D-dimensions easily.